Urban Knights I

-Urban Knights I is the debut album of the jazz group Urban Knights released in 1995 by GRP Records.
-The album reached No. 5 on the Billboard Jazz Albums chart.
+Urban Knights I is the debut album by the jazz group Urban Knights released in 1995 by GRP Records.
+The album reached No. 5 on the US Billboard Top Jazz Albums chart and No. 9 upon the UK Jazz Albums chart.

 Overview

 Urban Knights 1 was produced by Maurice White.
-Artists such as The Emotions, Freddie Hubbard, Grover Washington Jr. and Omar Hakim appeared on the album.
+Artists such as The Emotions, Freddie Hubbard, Grover Washington Jr. and Omar Hakim appear on the album.
 Urban Knights I also features a cover of Earth, Wind & Fire's 1981 single "Wanna Be with You".